leongit78/snake_game/README.md

 # TERMINAL SNAKE GAME

-Now this game only works only on linux.
+Now this game works only on linux.

 ### Dependencies:
 		nasm, ncurses, any C compiler